Azure/azure-powershell/src/ServiceBus/docs/New-AzServiceBusSubscription.md

 ```

 ### -LockDuration
-ISO 8061 lock duration timespan for the subscription.
+Timespan duration of a peek-lock; that is, the amount of time that the message is locked for other receivers.
-The default value is 1 minute.
+The maximum value for LockDuration is 5 minutes; the default value is 1 minute.

 ```yaml
 Type: System.TimeSpan